Mishal Awad Sayaf Alhabiri: Repatriation

 Reuters cites a Human Rights Watch report that said Alhabri, and two other Saudis, were repatriated to Saudi custody on July 20, 2005.

 As of May 26, 2006, the three remain held, without charge, in Riyadh's al-Ha'ir prison.

 As of July 26, 2007, Mishal al Harbi, who had received treatment at a hospital in Medina, had married a Saudi women and hoped to find a job that could make him self-reliant.
 Before he was allowed to marry, the Saudi Interior Ministry required that he complete a number of rehabilitation programs, required for all Guantanamo returnees.

 Washington Post interview

 On March 1, 2007, the Washington Post published an article about Alhabri, and his family.

-The article quotes Alhabri, his older brother, and released fellow captives who had been held in cells neighboring Alhabri's, who offered an alternative account of his injury — that he was injured while the camp's Immediate Reaction Force were entering the cells of captives who were yelling in outrage after witnessing the Qur'an being abused.
+The article quotes Alhabri, his older brother, and released fellow captives who had been held in cells neighboring Alhabri's, who offered an alternative account of his injury — that he was injured while the camp's guards were entering the cells of captives who were yelling in outrage after witnessing the Qur'an being abused.

 According to the article Alhabri has seizures, slurred speech, tremors and twitches, and memory lapses.
 He uses a wheelchair.
 The article's final paragraph quotes his older brother, and caregiver:

 All the men who were released from Guantanamo, they are now leading a normal life, But Mishal can't walk, get himself a glass of water or go to the bathroom by himself.
 I just want him to go back the way he was before Guantanamo.